• Skip to primary navigation

 Are Chemical Cleaners Bad?

 YES!!!
 VERY BAD! …okay, maybe I’m overreacting… Let me just say right now, I have Bleach and Comet (Natural version here) and even Windex in my house right now that I use.
 Now, you are not going to keel over and die from them as your spray your window to clean it.
-The danger is in long term exposure.
+With the toxic chemicals in our store-bought cleaners the danger is in long time exposure.

 Does Cleaning with essential oils really work?